-This role also comes with substantial ramifications.
-BSA professionals face large amounts of stress and little tolerance for errors.
+This role also comes with substantial ramifications, large amounts of stress and little tolerance for errors.
 In recent years, BSA professionals have been held personally liable with jail time or hefty fines for loose BSA/AML programs at their institutions.
 Combined, these characteristics demonstrate the significance of their role and its importance to our national security.

-While the burden of such responsibility rarely comes with recognition, a day like National Financial Crime Fighter Day creates an opportunity to show appreciation.
-The day specifically honors the dedicated BSA and ALM professionals across the country.
+While the burden of such responsibility rarely comes with recognition, a day like National Financial Crime Fighter Day creates an opportunity to show appreciation to the dedicated BSA and ALM professionals across the country.
 The day also provides a way to raise awareness of their on-going efforts to protect the financial system and obstruct criminal activity.

 Take time to appreciate the financial security provided by the on-going efforts of BSA and AML professionals around the country.
 Use #FinancialCrimeFighterDay or #BSAAMLDay to share on social media.

-Abrigo™, a leading enterprise risk management solution, founded National Financial Crime Fighter Day on October 26, 2018.
-The day encourages the country to show gratitude toward BSA and AML professionals and everything these specialists do for the financial industry in the United States.
-Abrigo knows how hard these professionals work day in and day out.
-Because of that, they worked hard to get them the national acknowledgment and appreciation they deserve.
-Additionally, Abrigo pledges to keep pushing for more awareness and recognition for BSA and AML professionals, the true superheroes of the financial industry.
+Banker’s Toolbox, a leading enterprise risk management solution, founded National Financial Crime Fighter Day on October 26, 2018, to encourage the country to show gratitude toward BSA and AML professionals and everything these specialists do for the financial industry in the United States.
+Banker’s Toolbox knows how hard these professionals work day in and day out and because of that, they worked hard to get the national recognition and appreciation they deserve.
+Additionally, Banker’s Toolbox pledges to keep pushing for more awareness and recognition for BSA and AML professionals, the true superheroes of the financial industry.

-The Registrar at National Day Calendar® proclaimed National Financial Crime Fighter Day to be observed annually on October 26th.
+The Registrar at National Day Calendar proclaimed National Financial Crime Fighter Day to be observed annually on October 26.